 Caution must be taken if the deceased’s direct descendants have to be a certain age before they can inherit the property, as the RNRB would not apply if the property was held in trust.

 What is a qualifying property?

-Properties such as buy-to-lets which were never a residence of the deceased will not qualify.
+Some inherited properties, such as buy-to-lets, which were never a residence of the deceased will not qualify.
 In estates which contain more than one property, it is up to the personal representatives to nominate which should qualify.

 The value of the qualifying property for RNRB purposes will be its open market value less any liabilities secured over the property such as a mortgage.

 There will be a tapered withdrawal of the additional relief for estates with a net value of more than £2 million.
 For some, they may not see any benefit from the extra nil rate band, as it will be reduced by £1 for every £2 that the deceased’s net estate exceeds £2 million.

 This additional relief has started to be phased in taking effect on deaths on or after 6th April 2017.
 In 2020 to 2021, it increased to £175,000.
 From 2021 to 2022 onwards, the relief will increase in line with the Consumer Prices Index.